 Why UWE Bristol?

-Bristol is a centre of animation production excellence in Europe and our animation provision forms an integral part of its success.
-This practice-based production course not only develops your creative flair but also provides you with highly sought-after technical skills.
+This practice-based production degree not only develops your creative flair but also provides you with highly sought-after technical skills.

-Learn through making using industry standard equipment.
-Practical work is balanced by theoretical study, work experience and research activities, all deigned to prepare you for work within a commercial environment.
-Live briefs, work-based placements and networking events assist the transition from education into professional practice.
+Learn through making using industry-standard equipment.
+Practical work is balanced by theoretical study, work experience and research activities, all designed to prepare you for work in a commercial environment.
+Live briefs, work-based placements and networking events support your transition into professional practice.

 Be a part of Bristol's vibrant arts and cultural scene and make friendships that continue long after graduation, developing into partnerships, startups and larger businesses.